U.S. – Latin America Lecture Series 2014-2015

-The Center for U.S. – Latin America Initiatives invites you to its Lecture Series 2013 – 2014.
-This year’s series will highlight various perspectives on Mexican identity, diplomacy in Latin America, regional security, Mexican foreign policy from a Latin American perspective, and justice in Latin America.
+The Center for U.S. – Latin America Initiatives invites you to its Lecture Series 2014 – 15.
+This year’s series will highlight various perspectives on U.S. – Mexico higher education and interculturalism, U.S. intellectuals and Mexican government, guerrilla in South America, Pan Americanism, and Colombia science in electronic applications.

 We look forward to seeing you in this series.

 U.S. – Mexico Higher Education and Interculturalism.
 Rodolfo Hernández Guerrero